microsoft/live-share/docs/quickstart/join.md

 4. Pin to the host and follow as they make edits in different files
 5. Ask the host to start up a co-debugging session with you
 6. Ask the host to share a server so you can check out something like a web app running on their machine
+7. Ask the host to share a terminal and run some commands

 Having problems?
 See [troubleshooting](../troubleshooting.md) or [provide feedback](../support.md).